MicrosoftDocs/win32/desktop-src/VSS/error-handling-in-shadow-copy-providers.md

-﻿---
-Description: 'VSS allows many shadow copies to exist at once, but it only allows one shadow copy set creation to be in-progress between the call to IVssBackupComponents::StartSnapshotSet and the return from the call to IVssBackupComponents::DoSnapshotSet.' ms.assetid: '26657fc2-180f-4ebb-820c-2159e7fe7584'
-title: Error Handling in Shadow Copy Providers
 ---
+Description: VSS allows many shadow copies to exist at once, but it only allows one shadow copy set creation to be in-progress between the call to IVssBackupComponentsStartSnapshotSet and the return from the call to IVssBackupComponentsDoSnapshotSet. ms.assetid: 26657fc2-180f-4ebb-820c-2159e7fe7584
+title: Error Handling in Shadow Copy Providers ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # Error Handling in Shadow Copy Providers

-VSS allows many shadow copies to exist at once, but it only allows one shadow copy set creation to be in-progress between the call to [**IVssBackupComponents::StartSnapshotSet**](ivssbackupcomponents-startsnapshotset.md) and the return from the call to [**IVssBackupComponents::DoSnapshotSet**](ivssbackupcomponents-dosnapshotset.md).
+VSS allows many shadow copies to exist at once, but it only allows one shadow copy set creation to be in-progress between the call to [**IVssBackupComponents::StartSnapshotSet**](/windows/win32/VsBackup/nf-vsbackup-ivssbackupcomponents-startsnapshotset?branch=master) and the return from the call to [**IVssBackupComponents::DoSnapshotSet**](/windows/win32/VsBackup/nf-vsbackup-ivssbackupcomponents-dosnapshotset?branch=master).

 ## No Partial Commit